TechnoMageKOMT/Programming_Notes/Python/A_Python-vs-JavaScript-Differences.md

 ## Reversing a string

 Py: `string[::-1]`
 JS: None.
-Done by way of a `for loop`
+Done by way of a `for loop` or using combination of string.split(), array.reverse() and array.join() methods.

+## String concatenation and multiplication

+Py: Both + and * operators work on strings
+JS: Only +

+## Uppercase and Lowercase String methods
+Py: .upper() and .lower()
+JS: .toUpperCase() and .toLowerCase

+## .split() String method

+Py: Default delimiter is a whitescpace character.
+Otherwise works like JS
+JS: Requires explicit naming of the delimeter as an argument.

+## Template Literals

+Py: .format() method and f-strings (formatted string literals)
+Py: f-strings almost identical to JS (See string notes)
+JS: Template literals